KNZR (AM): KPMC

-The station signed on the air in 1933.
-It began as experimental station W6XAI on 1550 kilocycles.
-It later got its commercial license as KPMC, named after its owner, the Pioneer Mercantile Company, and was powered at 1,000 watts.
-It was the second station on the air in Bakersfield, after KERN which got its license the previous year.
-After the enactment of the North American Regional Broadcasting Agreement (NARBA), KPMC moved up the dial to 1560 kHz.
+In 1934, the Federal Radio Commission was replaced by the Federal Communications Commission (FCC).
+In November 1936, the FCC allowed the high-fidelity stations to adopt conventional call letters, and the call sign was changed to KPMC, named after the Pioneer Mercantile Company.
+When the North American Regional Broadcasting Agreement came into effect on March 29, 1941, the high-fidelity stations were converted to standard AM stations and relocated, with KPMC reassigned to 1560 kHz.

-KPMC was an ABC Radio Network affiliate in the 1940s and early 50s, carrying its schedule of dramas, comedies, news and sports.
-In the 1950s, KPMC was given Class I-B status by the Federal Communications Commission, allowing it to increase its power to 10,000 watts.
+KPMC was an ABC Radio Network affiliate in the 1940s and early 1950s, carrying its schedule of dramas, comedies, news and sports.
+In the 1950s, KPMC was given Class I-B status by the FCC, allowing it to increase its power to 10,000 watts.
 As network programming moved from radio to television in the 1950s, KPMC switched to a full service middle of the road format of popular music, news, talk and sports.

 KNZR

 In the 1980s, KPMC eliminated its music programming and went full-time as a talk radio station.
 It was an affiliate of both CBS Radio and the Mutual Broadcasting System, used for their newsgathering of U.S. and world stories.

 In January 1990, Buckley Broadcasting bought KPMC for $1 million.
+Buckley switched the call sign to KNZR on September 21, 1990.

-Changes in Ownership
+Changes in ownership

-Buckley Broadcasting acquired Smooth Jazz station 97.7 KSMJ in 2001.
-Buckley decided to pair 97.7 FM with AM 1560, to give Bakersfield listeners the choice to hear the talk programming on KNZR on either AM or FM.
+Buckley Broadcasting acquired smooth jazz station 97.7 KSMJ in 2001.
+In November 2011, Buckley decided to pair 97.7 FM with AM 1560, to give Bakersfield listeners the choice to hear the talk programming on KNZR on either AM or FM.
 KSMJ changed to its current KNZR-FM call sign on September 11, 2013.
-The two stations began simulcasting around the clock.

-Buckley switched the call sign to KNZR on September 21, 1990.
-An FM simulcast on KNZR-FM began in November 2011.

 In 2014, Buckley Broadcasting sold its California stations, including KNZR-AM-FM, to Alpha Media of Portland, Oregon.
-Alpha Media Chairman Larry Wilson said, "The Buckley clusters in California will be a great addition to the West Coast footprint.
+Alpha Media chairman Larry Wilson said, "The Buckley clusters in California will be a great addition to the West Coast footprint.
 Bakersfield is a rich and vibrant city full of live and local opportunities."